inukshuk/citeproc-ruby/README.md

 A word of caution: this release of CiteProc-Ruby is purely experimental; the API is not complete and liable to change frequently.
-This release is expected to work in Ruby version 1.9.2.
+This release is expected to work in Ruby version 1.9.2. only.
+CiteProc-Ruby currently passes approximately 350 of the 550 tests in the citeproc-test suite.

 Quickstart